 Over the years, I have acquired some skills and some gear to record and produce music.
-Long ago, I gave up on trying to do this for a living and moved on to be very successful in Software Engineering (including nine years at Cakewalk Music Software).
-The studio became a mostly-neglected personal project studio with an ocassional paying client.
+I have long since given up on trying to do this for a living and moved on to be very successful in Software Engineering (including nine years at Cakewalk Music Software).

 If your music is special and you commit to doing your best work, I will too.
 Please contact me.
 We’re rolling in 3… 2…1….

 I kept many of my favorite pieces from the old days when I had a bigger semi-pro studio.
 These days, I can do much more with much less physical gear.
 A central console desk has 16u of outboard gear space.
 A Black Lion Audio “500-series” rack hosts a variety of very high-end Mic Preamps and dbx Compressors.
 A Universal Audio 4-710d “twin-finity” preamp gives me four more channels of tube/transisitor variations as well as a classic “FET” style compression.

 Much of the gear in the 500 rack as well as my microphone selection is “DIY” modified, improved equipment.
 The result is that I have what I feel is a very cool range of sonic colors and textures to choose from when capturing about any instrument or voice.
 My two favorite preamps are the CAPI VP312s which I have modified to add a hi-pass filter to.
 This takes a great sounding preamp and makes it even more flexible.
 I’ve been rebuilding microphones using high-end parts from Microphone Parts and those have become my go-to mics.
 I have a matched pair of modified MXL-990s with RK12 Capsules which sound amazing.
 For more color, I have several mics with K47 style capsules in both transformer and transformerless varieties.